Skip to main content

 Our 4,200-square foot kitchen gives us the ability to offer scratch on-site meal preparation for multiple programs, culinary job training, and volunteer opportunities for individuals and organizations.

-It uses an integrated, full-circle approach to meal preparation and job training that allows us to serve healthier food more efficiently, while providing training to improve employment options and reduce problems that lead to hunger.
+Our Culinary Education Training Program uses an integrated, full-circle approach to meal preparation and job training to improve employment options and reduce problems that lead to hunger.
+Last year the Food Bank taught 2 Culinary Education Training Program series.
+Following graduation, 75% of students found a job.

 Interested in applying?
 Click here.